 In the IOM (Institute Of Medicine) report on the 510(k) process, released in July of 2011, the IOM recommended that a safety assurance case be used for all software in medical devices.
 After gathering comments, the FDA stated that they would use the infusion pump safety assurance case as a pilot study and assess its results before expanding the safety assurance case requirements.

-In August of 2016, AAMI offered a webinar "Annual Updates with FDA: Assurance Cases for Medical Devices", where FDA provided latest update reflecting their latest on safety assurance cases.
+- In August of 2016, AAMI offered a webinar "Annual Updates with FDA: Assurance Cases for Medical Devices", where FDA provided latest update reflecting their latest thinking on safety assurance cases at the time.

-In 2013, FDA officials have indicated the safety assurance case pilot program on infusion pump was a success: both the ageny and manufacturers have benefitied from safety assurance cases.
+- In 2013, FDA officials have indicated the safety assurance case pilot program on infusion pump was a success: both the ageny and manufacturers have benefited from safety assurance cases.